rust-lang/blog.rust-lang.org/posts/inside-rust/2024-08-09-async-closures-call-for-testing.md

 Passing an async closure to a generic `impl Fn(A, B) -> C` bound may not always eagerly infer the closure's arguments to `A` and `B`, leading to strange type errors on occasion.
 For an example of this, see [`rust-lang/rust#127781`](https://github.com/rust-lang/rust/issues/127781).

-We expect to improve async closure signature inference moving forward.
+We expect to improve async closure signature inference as we move forward.

 ### Async closures can't be coerced to `fn()` pointers

 Some libraries take their callbacks as function *pointers* (`fn()`) rather than generics.
 Async closures don't currently implement the same coercion from closure to `fn() -> ...`.
 Some libraries may mitigate this problem by adapting their API to take generic `impl Fn()` instead of `fn()` pointers as an argument.

-We don't expect to implement this coercion unless there's a particularly good reason to support, since they can always be replaced with an inner function item.
+We don't expect to implement this coercion unless there's a particularly good reason to support it, since this can always be handled manually by the caller with an inner function item.

 [RFC 3668]: https://rust-lang.github.io/rfcs/3668-async-closures.html